 If you’ve been vaccinated against COVID-19, you might think it’s safe to return to a pre-pandemic way of life.

-Although you are now protected from infection and can enjoy some things you weren’t able to do over the past year, experts advise it is important to follow local public health guidance until a sufficient proportion of the population joins you in the ranks of the vaccinated.
+Although you now have the most protection from infection possible, experts advise it is important to follow local public health guidance until a sufficient proportion of the population joins you in the ranks of the vaccinated.